Skip to main content

 About the configuration process

-For instructions, see Collect Logs from Azure Monitor and Collect Metrics from Azure Monitor.
+For detailed instructions, refer Collect Metrics from Azure Monitor.

 Azure resource cost considerations